Jonathan2251/lbd/source/funccall.rst

 With below definition, eliminateCallFramePseudoInstr() will be called when llvm meets pseudo instructions ADJCALLSTACKDOWN and ADJCALLSTACKUP.
-It just discard these 2 pseudo instructions, and llvm will add offset to stack.
+It justs discard these 2 pseudo instructions, and llvm will add offset to stack.

 .. rubric:: lbdex/chapters/Chapter9_2/Cpu0InstrInfo.cpp